AMFI Registered Mutual Fund Distributor · ARN 119185

 Plus applicable cess

-LTCG up to ₹1.25 lakh per financial year is tax-free
+₹1.25 lakh LTCG per financial year is tax-free

 Debt Mutual Funds